-A copy of the Health and Safety Reference Manual, as well as the Asbestos Management Plan will be kept accessible in the Head Custodian's office or Plant
+A copy of the Health and Safety Reference Manual, as well as the Asbestos Management Plan will be kept accessible in the Head Custodian's office or Plant direct employees or contractors in locating and being aware of asbestos containing material while they are performing work.
+A copy of the Asbestos Management Plan is also posted in the Plant Notification Board

-Department Yellow Lockers where it will be available for review.
-It will be used to direct employees or contractors in locating and being aware of asbestos containing material while they are performing work.
+Department where it will be available for review.
+It will be used to